servexyz/react-native-expo-storybook-v5/README.md

 If you're still having issues:

-1. Try resetting Simulator (I'm using iOS for my tests, haven't tested Android at all) via Hardware -> Erase All Content and Settings
+1. Try resetting Simulator (I'm using iOS for my tests, haven't tested Android at all) via `Hardware` -> `Erase All Content and Settings`
-2. Try opening Simulator before loading the `@storybook/react-native-server`
+2. Try opening your simulator.
+You may notice that Stories spin indefinitely without loading if your simulator isn't loaded